 3. Browse their work

-Be sure to check out as much of their work as possible, one thing to look out for is a website that has galleries or blogs from previous weddings (not just a collection of their best shots) This will give you a better idea of their consistency and style.
+This is obviously going to be an important step in finding what’s right for you.
+Be sure to check out as much of their work as possible, one thing to look out for is a website that don’t have galleries or blogs from previous weddings (just a collection of their best shots) This will give you a better idea of their consistency and style.

 When looking through their portfolio you can try and get a feel for the way they work, look at the emotional tone of the imagery – do the couples look relaxed or tense/forced?
 Do they shoot adventurous or artistic images or are they standard/ordinary?
 Do they capture the story of the day to your liking.
 Can they handle winter weddings with the lack of ambient light>?
 You should soon start to get a feel for their work and if they have a style you like.